Consent orders vs financial agreements

 • Consent orders involve a formal court process, while binding financial agreements are arranged privately

-• Choosing between them depends on your circumstances and level of agreement with your former partner
+• The choice between them often depends on a person's circumstances and level of agreement with their former partner.

 Common situations